coveooss/coveo-python-oss/coveo-pypi-cli/README.md

 # coveo-pypi-cli

-A very simply pypi cli that can be used to obtain the latest version of a package, or calculate the next one.
+A very simple pypi cli that can be used to obtain the latest version of a package, or calculate the next one.

 Serves our automatic pypi push github action.